Cycle-Stark/starknet-tokenkit-indexer-apibara/readme.md

 This is the indexing code for starknet events

+## Requirements

-Head over to [Apibara](https://app.apibara.com/) and create an account.
-Generate the `dna` key for your purpose
+1. You will need an indexing key from Apibara - Head over to [Apibara](https://app.apibara.com/) and create an account.
+Generate the `dna` key and use it below.
+2. Backend setup - To setup your backend, check the `Tokenkit Indexer Backend` Repo to do the setup

 ## How to run for both Mainnet and Sepolia